Panton Hill: Today

 Panton Hill Primary School has an enrolment of approximately 150.
-The nearest high schools are Diamond Valley Secondary College and Eltham College of Education.
+The nearest high schools are Diamond Valley Secondary College and Eltham College.
 Panton Hill also has a volunteer Country Fire Brigade that services Panton Hill and the surrounding areas.
 A park in the centre of town has been dedicated to the memory of 5 of Panton Hill's firefighters who perished on Ash Wednesday.
 Panton Hill Primary School's houses are named after these firefighters.

 A mobile library service operated by Yarra Plenty Regional Library regularly visits the township.